Domestic (Intimate Partner) Violence Fast Facts

 Between 1994 and 2011, the rates of serious intimate partner violence perpetrated on women fell 72%.

-According the Center for American Progress, "More than half of all women killed by intimate partners between 2001 to 2012 were killed with guns.

-18.3% of intimate partner violence victims received assistance from a victim service agency in 2015, according to the Bureau of Justice Statistics.
+18.3% of intimate partner violence victims received assistance from a victims' service agency in 2015, according to the Bureau of Justice Statistics.

-The National Domestic Violence Hotline (and loveisrepect, its project for teens and young adults) answered 323,669 calls, chats and texts in 2016.
+The National Domestic Violence Hotline (and loveisrespect, its project for teens and young adults) answered 323,669 calls, chats and texts in 2016.

 Timeline: